home

 There are already multiple modules implementing JOSE and Json Web Crypto related specifications in Python.
 However, I have been dissatisfied by all of them so far, so I decided to come up with my own module.

-Not to say that those are bad libs (I actually use jwcrypto
+Not to say that those are bad libs (I actually use jwcrypto myself for jwskate unit tests), but they either don't

 support some important features, lack documentation, or more generally have APIs that don't feel easy-enough,

 Pythonic-enough to use.
-See Design below for some of the design decisions that lead to jwskate
+See Design below for some of the design decisions that lead to jwskate.

 Design¶